 - Proof of sufficient financial means/means of subsistence

-- Proof of having officially recognised health insurances
+- Proof of having officially recognised health insurance

 - German language competence at an A1 level, or an equivalent

 You will have to present different documents or fulfil different requirements.
-This depends on the specific situation you are in so that you apply for a Settlement Permit.
+This depends on the specific situation in which you apply for a Settlement Permit.